Pig Hunt

 Pig Hunt is a 2008 American science fiction action horror film directed by James Isaac, it was written by Robert Mailer Anderson and Zack Anderson.
 In the film, a group faces a monstrous wild boar while trying to survive vengeful rednecks and a deranged cult of hot girls.
 The film includes several original songs by Les Claypool, who also plays a minor role as the preacher.

-This was the last film directed by James Isaac before his death in 2012.

 Plot

 The film begins with a man running for his life through the forest.
 As he looks around, something comes up from behind him, throwing him up into the air.
 The man screams as something begins eating him, and the camera turns to a pair of dog tags.

 John Hickman and his girlfriend Brooks are San Francisco residents who invite their friends, self-proclaimed tough guy Ben, his close friend Wayne, chef Quincy and his dog Wolfgang, to a weekend of hunting and drinking near John's uncle's remote cabin.
 Ben and Wayne can't stand Brooks, and the feeling is mutual — they spend much of the trip getting on each other's nerves.
 En route, they stop at a gas station/general store for directions and encounter a van of hippie women and their leader, the Hippie Stranger, who live in a commune in the woods, presumably raising emus for meat.
 From the store owner, they learn about a local legend called "The Ripper," a legendary killer hog which supposedly weighs several thousand pounds.
 After obtaining supplies and directions, they make their way to the cabin, passing through a hillbilly homestead belonging to the Tibbs clan.
 One young boy is perched in a tree, and drops a dead animal carcass on the hood of their car as they pass underneath.
 When they get to John's uncle's cabin, they find it vandalized and uninhabitable, though John maintains the rednecks down the road weren't responsible.
 The group pitches their tents and camp outside.

 The next morning, they encounter methamphetamine-addicted hillbilly brothers Jake and Ricky Tibbs, cousins of John's, who are interested in joining them on a wild hog hunt.
 An old feud still exists between John and Ricky, who is a Gulf War veteran showing signs of mental illness.
 Quincy, who is eager to get to know them, is obviously inexperienced in any sort of outdoor activities, and Ricky accuses Wolfgang of being a "pet" not a "dog".
 When Jake sets up some targets to see how well the others can shoot, boastful Ben makes a fool of himself, and Wayne is only able to hit the target a couple of times.
 Brooks outshoots both men, impressing Tibbs.